outdreamer/build-a-cure/docs/tasks/function_to_do.md

                                       - any integer less than current number of steps associated with excess position
                               - the converted solution format:
                                 - 'less steps away from origin than excess position'
-                            - find connecting function of converted solution format & current problem format
+                            - find connecting function of converted standardized solution format & current problem format
+                              - find 'opposite' structures of 'reduction' function:
+                                - find 'opposite' structures relevant to an 'excess'
+                                  - reduce the excess
+                                  - convert the excess to zero (if zero is acceptable structure for solution format)
+                                  - remove the object in excess (if zero is acceptable structure for solution format)
+                                - find 'opposite' structures relevant to a 'reduction'
+                                  - increase the component quantity that was reduced (object dimensions)
+                                - find 'opposite' structures relevant to a 'function application' (call_count)
+                                  - neutralizing
+                                  - invalidating
+                                  - reversing
+                                  - reducing
-                              - find reduction-neutralizing or reduction-reducing functions
+                                - find opposite functions
+                                  - find function that reduces the excess
+                                  - find function that reduces the reduction
+                                  - find function that neutralizes/invalidates/reverses/reduces a function.call_count

                       - this may not be fewer general steps away:
                         - every problem format change requires:
                           - checking new problem format for difference from solution format